 Like how to regulate themselves emotionally.

-emergency to them.
-But when we stay calm in the face of their upsets, they calm down too -- and their bodies learn from that experience how to calm
+to them.
+But when we stay calm in the face of their upsets, they calm down too -- and their bodies learn from that experience how to calm their stormy

 So your child is counting on you to de-escalate the situation, because he can't.
 If you can stay calm, you'll help him shape a brain that will make regulating